-As of the end of the current fiscal year, the Town's governmental funds reported combined ending fund balances of \$9,358.
-Please note the total fund balance of \$9,358 includes a deficit fund balance of \$750 in the Woodbridge Country Club Fund due to a \$750 notes payable which will be funded by the general fund in fiscal year 2021.
-The remainder of fund balance totaling \$10,098 includes \$831 assigned to liquidate contracts and purchase orders of the prior period, \$692 restricted for specific purposes, \$1,375 committed to certain functions, \$125 identified as nonspendable and \$7,074 as unassigned in the general fund and other nonmajor funds.
+As of the end of the current fiscal year, the Town's governmental funds reported combined ending fund balances of \$10,062.
+This includes \$936 assigned to liquidate contracts and purchase orders of the prior period, \$618 restricted for specific purposes, \$1,089 committed to certain functions, \$94 identified as nonspendable and \$7,325 as unassigned in the general fund and other nonmajor funds.

 General fund.
-At the end of the current fiscal year, unassigned fund balance of the general fund was \$7,169, while total fund balance equals \$8,068.
+At the end of the current fiscal year, unassigned fund balance of the general fund was \$7,325, while total fund balance equals \$8,300.
 As a measure of the general fund's liquidity, it may be useful to compare both unassigned fund balance and total fund balance to total fund expenditures.
-Unassigned fund balance represents 13.6 percent of total general fund expenditures, while total fund balance represents 15.4 percent of that same amount.
+Unassigned fund balance represents 14.2 percent of total general fund expenditures, while total fund balance represents 16.0 percent of that same amount.

-In 2020, the total fund balance of the Town's general fund increased by \$199 from \$7,869 to \$8,068.
-The general fund balance increased \$199 due to a surplus in the general fund of \$235 related expenditure savings in recreation, library, and Human services from canceled programs related to COVID and a surplus in the private duty fund of \$16 due to increased activity.
-This is offset by a shortfall in education programs of \$22 and special recreation programs of \$30 related to a loss in fee revenue related to COVID.
+In 2021, the total fund balance of the Town's general fund increased by \$232 from \$8,068 to \$8,300.
+The general fund balance increased \$232 due to a surplus in the general fund of \$346 related expenditure savings in recreation, library, and Human services from canceled programs related to COVID and a surplus in special recreation programs of \$1.
+This is offset by a shortfall in education programs of \$105 and the private duty fund of \$10 related to reduced activity due to COVID.

 Woodbridge Country Club Fund.
 This fund is a capital improvement fund dedicated to the purchase of the Woodbridge Country Club in August 2009.
 The Town approved a bond referendum totaling \$7,000 in May of 2009.
-There were no expenditures for this capital project in 2020 with a debt pay down of \$350.
+There were no expenditures for this capital project in 2021 with a debt pay down of \$350 and a paydown of \$400 from bond premium proceeds.
 The Woodbridge Country Club fund balance (deficit) was (\$750) on June 30, 2020 representing that fund's note liability.
-On July 15, 2020 the Town paid down \$750 and rolled \$3,450 of notes outstanding into bonds to permanently finance the purchase of the former Woodbridge Country Club.
+On July 15, 2020, the Town paid down \$750 and rolled \$3,450 of notes outstanding into bonds to permanently finance the purchase of the former Woodbridge Country Club.
+The fund has a zero balance and will be closed as of June 30, 2021.